This page is a reference to the Lucid V2 language.

 $resize(expr, size)expr is a value and size is a constant valuesResizes a value either smaller or wider.
 If expr is signed, it will be sign extended.

-$fixedPoint(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the nearest fixed-point representation of real using a total width of width and fractional fractional bits.
-For example, $fixedPoint(3.14, 8, 4) produces 8d50.
+$fixed_point(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the nearest fixed-point representation of real using a total width of width and fractional fractional bits.
+For example, $fixed_point(3.14, 8, 4) produces 8d50.

-$cFixedPoint(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the smallest fixed-point representation of real that is still larger than it using a total width of width and fractional fractional bits.
-For example, $cFixedPoint(3.14, 8, 4) produces 8d51.
+$c_fixed_point(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the smallest fixed-point representation of real that is still larger than it using a total width of width and fractional fractional bits.
+For example, $c_fixed_point(3.14, 8, 4) produces 8d51.

-$fFixedPoint(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the largest fixed-point representation of real that is still smaller than it using a total width of width and fractional fractional bits.
-For example, $fFixedPoint(3.14, 8, 4) produces 8d50.
+$f_fixed_point(real, width, fractional)real is a real number, width and fractional are constant valuesCalculates the largest fixed-point representation of real that is still smaller than it using a total width of width and fractional fractional bits.
+For example, $f_fixed_point(3.14, 8, 4) produces 8d50.

 Simulation Only